-Biblical Meaning of Dismayed
+Meaning of Dismayed in Bible

 In the Bible, the word dismayed often appears as a reaction to fear, confusion, or unexpected events.
 It reflects a human response when circumstances seem overwhelming, but God’s Word reminds us that His presence offers strength and comfort.